 We’re going to have about 200,000 unfilled tech jobs in the next 5 years, and if we don’t start tapping into every possible resource and start building the diversity of our companies, we’re not going to be able to leverage the talent the country has.

-What is the state of LGBTQ Diversity in the workplace?
+Q: What is the state of LGBTQ diversity in the workplace?

 JS: Many diversity reports don’t report on lesbian, gay, bisexual, transgender inclusion in the workplace.
 So, I don’t even know the state of LGBTQ inclusion in the workplace.